havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

         Example

         ```javascript
         // The .getDestAddr() method of a variable can obtain the destination address in the variable trigger at compile time.
         // The .getValueAddr() method of a variable can obtain the value address in the variable trigger at compile time.
         // The .GetVTable() method of a variable can obtain the virtual trigger address of the variable at compile time.
         // The .SetModifier(method) method of a variable sets the numeric modification method of the variable trigger to method.
-        // The SetNextPtr(trg, ptr) function is used to set the next trigger of trigger trg to ptr.
+        // The SetNextPtr(trg, ptr) function is used to set the next trigger of trg to ptr.
         function afterTriggerExec() {
             var a, b = 3, 5;
             const next = Forward();